ejwessel/raspnode_config/README.md

 # Raspnode Config

 ### Motivation
-I wanted to setup a raspberypi as a Bitcoin, Litecoin, or Ethereum full node, but most of the resources I found online were no longer maintained, hard to find, or had fragmented steps.
+I wanted to setup a raspbery pi as a Bitcoin, Litecoin, or Ethereum full node, but most of the resources I found online were no longer maintained, hard to find, or had fragmented steps.
 For example, when I started I was following the guides at http://raspnode.com/.
 These steps were invaluable for the initial phases, but unfortunately, "it is currently no longer being maintained but will remain online in case people find the tutorials useful."
 While I was able to find the resources I needed and resolve any dependencies that were missing I thought that there might be other people out there that might want to support the network, yet have difficulty getting started or give up due to fragmented resources.
 I decided that I'd try and consolidate the common steps and turn them into code - if not for others then for myself since I wanted reproducible versioned steps that I could apply to multiple machines; everything can be [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code)

 ### Hardware
 I am using the following hardware: